Mediation not litigation

-The open nature of discussions whilst remaining confidential allows all sides to engage fully in the process and understand the needs of all involved.
+The open nature of discussions in mediation whilst remaining confidential allows all sides to engage fully in the process and understand the needs of all involved allowing parties to reach a conclusion which both sides can live with and move on.

 There are so many situations which could have been resolved by early intervention of mediation it continues to surprise me the lengths the public (and some lawyers) will go to avoid referral.